 - the customer pays in cash

-Where one or more of these factors are present the supplier must proceed with particular caution.
+Where one or more of these factors are present the supplier needs to proceed with particular caution.

 If any doubt arises, the supplier should charge Irish Value-Added Tax (VAT).
 If the conditions for zero-rating are subsequently established the customer is entitled to recover the VAT paid to the supplier, from the supplier.
 The supplier can then make an adjustment in their VAT return for the period.

 The supplier may be in doubt about the validity of the VAT registration number provided by the customer.
 In such cases, the VAT registration number provided by the customer should be verified by the supplier using the VAT number validation system.
 The VAT registration number provided by the customer should be verified before applying the zero-rating.

 Suppliers should take all reasonable steps to verify that the conditions for zero-rating are satisfied.
 Where a supplier has taken such steps, that supplier will not be penalised if it subsequently transpires that a problem has arisen with a particular consignment.
 However, the tax due at the Irish rate will be recovered from any supplier who has failed to take all such reasonable steps.
 Please see How to protect your business from becoming involved in VAT fraud.

 There are penalties for making fraudulent claims for zero-rating.